Previous Post: Day 4 – From West to East – Up, Down and Across the FR Delta

 There is no boardwalk anymore.
 There is one easy portage at the south end and a lift-over at the north end!

-After our carry from the dock, we did the short paddle up the narrow lake to the second “portage”.
-On the official park map it is marked as “10 meters”.
-What we found was a shallow and narrow channel – and maybe the beginnings of a beaver dam! – that we pushed our way up.
+After our carry from the dock, we did the short paddle up the narrow lake to the second “portage.”
+The official park map has it marked as “10 meters”.
+We found a shallow and narrow channel – and maybe the beginnings of a beaver dam! – that we pulled our way up.
 We may have stepped out of the canoe to move it along.
-The higher water levels in 2017 – two feet higher, according to locals – explains the missing portage!
+According to locals, the higher water levels in 2017 – two feet higher – explain the missing mini-portage!

-We were now in Bass Creek again and looking at another collection of signs indicating the portage location.
-Whoever put them there clearly want you to head for the narrow channel we had just come up and not look for a boardwalk that no longer exists!
+We were now in Bass Creek again, looking at a collection of signs pointing to the five-meter “lift-over” we had just negotiated.
+Whoever put them there wants you to head for the narrow channel we had just come up rather than looking for a no-longer operational boardwalk!
 The broken-line trail indicated on that 1990’s vintage Natural Resources Canada topo map above does not help matters!
-In the image below you can see what may be the remains of some of that boardwalk in front of the cottage.
+The image below shows the remains of some of that boardwalk in front of the cottage.

 We spent a half-hour enjoying the views from our hilltop viewpoint and expressed the “wow” concept several times in different ways!
 This was an unexpected bonus thrown in on top of what was already a fantastic scenic paddling trip.
 I’m glad we took the time to get out of the canoe and scamper up the rock.
 Sometimes my brother and I can get too focused on getting those kilometers in!

 Bass Creek – the #1 Easiest Way to Georgian Bay from Hartley or Ox Bay